 - 30. Prior Authorization staff to authorize health care services.
 This staff shall include but is not limited to Arizona-licensed nurses and/or licensed behavioral health professionals in good standing.
 The staff will work under the direction of an Arizona-licensed physician. - 31.
 Concurrent Review staff who are located in Arizona and who conducts inpatient medical necessity reviews.
 This staff shall include but is not limited to Arizona-licensed nurses and/or licensed behavioral health professionals in good standing.
 The staff will work under the direction of an Arizona-licensed physician. - 32.
 Case Management Supervisor(s) who is an Arizona licensed registered nurse in good standing or a social worker with a minimum of three years of case management experience.
 The Case Management Supervisor must be located in Arizona to oversee case management staff. - 33.
 Case Managers who are Arizona licensed registered nurses in good standing, social workers, or individuals with a minimum of two years' experience in providing case management services to persons who are elderly and/or persons with physical or developmental disabilities and have been determined to have an SMI, the requirement as of October 1, 2019 is as follows: (Refer to AMPM Policy 1630) - One year of case management experience serving elderly and/or persons with physical or developmental disabilities, and - 2.
 Two years of case management experience serving members determined to have an SMI.

-Case managers must be sufficient in numbers and located in Arizona to perform assessment and care planning services for all enrolled members.

-- 34. Housing, Education and Employment staff designated as the subject matter expert(s) on housing, education and employment issues and resources within the Contractor's service area as outlined in Section D, Paragraph 16, Case Management. - 35.
-Workforce Development Specialist who is responsible for coordinating and overseeing contractually required workforce development activities.
+Case managers must be sufficient in numbers and located in Arizona to perform assessment and care planning services for all enrolled members. - 34.
+Housing, Education and Employment staff designated as the subject matter expert(s) on housing, education and employment issues and resources within the Contractor's service area as outlined in Section D, Paragraph 17, Case Management. - 35.
+Workforce Development Specialist/Administrator who is responsible for coordinating and overseeing contractually required workforce development activities. - 36.DES/APS Liaison who is responsible for coordinating with DES/Adult Protective Services (APS) for adult members.
+The Contractor shall provide the contact information for this staff position as specified in Section F, Attachment F3, Contractor Chart of Deliverables.